The Doctor of Juridical Science (S.J.D.) Program

 The S.J.D. program covers a breadth of legal topics ranging from international human rights law to international finance and tax law.
 The program takes pride in its diverse community of candidates, faculty, and legal topics.
 S.J.D. candidates represent a distinct intellectual community and go on to pursue an array of scholarly, judicial, and political careers in the U.S. and abroad.

 The S.J.D. program is a three or four year research and writing focused program.
-The first year of the program must be completed in residence at the Law School.
+The first year of the program must be completed in full time residence at the Law School.
 During the residency year, candidates participate in an innovative Doctoral Colloquium, audit law school courses necessary for their dissertation research, and conduct advanced legal research on their dissertation topics.
 The latter years of the program can either be completed in residence in Washington D.C., or in another location in the U.S. or abroad.
 Following the residency year, candidates draft their dissertation and receive feedback from their faculty advisors and committee members.
 In their final year of the program, candidates edit and finalize their dissertations and participate in the rigorous oral defense of their dissertations.

-Students, Alumni & Faculty
+Candidates, Alumni, & Faculty

 The S.J.D. program is a small, highly selective program with candidates from countries around the world.
 Candidates are under the instruction of faculty members who are all recognized experts and leading practitioners in their respective fields.